 If they spend less than this percentage, health insurance companies have to send out rebates to customers.

 Large employer plans must spend at least 85% of your premiums on medical care.
 However, employers who are self-insured don't have to follow this rule.
-A self-insured employer is a company that pays the workers' medical claims itself rather than purchasing an insurance policy.
+A self-insured employer is a company that bears the risk for workers' medical claims itself rather than purchasing an insurance policy.
 Most employers with 500 or more employees are self-insured.

 I take good care of my health.
 Can I start getting preventive services free of charge?

 You may now be able to get a number of preventive treatments and services without extra out-of-pocket costs.